-Captain William A Prickitt of Farmingdale, passed away Sunday morning.
-Jan, 9h, at the home of his daughter Mrs. Corwin Knapp Linson, of 27 Hooper avenue, Atlantic Highlands.
-He was born in Monmouth county in 1839, and would have completed his 90th ear had he lived until March 20th.
-He was a veteran of the Civil War, having served as private, corporal and sergeant n the 14th Regt.
+Captain William A Prickitt of Farmingdale, passed away Sunday morning Jan 6, 9am, at the home of his daughter Mrs. Corwin Knapp Linson, of 27 Hooper avenue, Atlantic Highlands.
+He was born in Monmouth County in 1839, and would have completed his 90th year had he lived until March 20th.
+He was a veteran of the Civil War, having served as private, corporal and sergeant in the 14th Regt.
 New Jersey Vols, and later as captain of the 25th U. S. Colored Infantry.
 He was a member of the Loyal Legion and Grand Army of the Republic, and had been since 1916, president of the Reunion Association of the 14th Regiment of New Jersey.
-From 1897 to 1905, he was American Consul at Rheims, France, and was then promoted to the rank of Consul General and transferred to Auckland, New Zealand, from which office he resigned in 1914 The remaining years of his life he spent quietly at his home on the Lakewood road where, since his wife's death in 1918, his daughter, Miss Louise Prickitt, has resided with him.
-He is survived by three daughters, Mrs. Franklin Patterson and Mrs. Corwin K. Linson. both of Atlantic Highlands, and Miss Louise Prickitt of Farmingdale, and also by five grandchildren and one greatgrandchild.
+From 1897 to 1905, he was American Consul at Rheims, France, and was then promoted to the rank of Consul General and transferred to Auckland, New Zealand, from which office he resigned in 1914.

-Capt. and Mrs. Prickitt are buried in Evergreen Cemetery, Farmingdale, N. J.
+Capt. & Mrs. Prickitt, daughters and son-in-laws are buried in Evergreen Cemetery